autonomys/auto-sdk/packages/auto-consensus/README.md

 - **Access Blockchain Information**: Fetch block numbers, hashes, and network timestamps.
 - **Interact with Domains**: Retrieve domain-related data.

-This package serves as a bridge to the consensus mechanisms of the Autonomys Network, allowing developers to build applications that interact directly with the core blockchain.

----

 ## Features

 - **Account Management**: Access detailed account information, including nonce and balance data.